rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 # Wallets and Keys and UTXOs

+!!! info "Bitcoin is unlike *anything* that has *ever* existed."

 Bitcoin is unlike any money that has ever existed.
- It is unlike any technology or network.
+ It is unlike any technology or network that came before it.
  There's really nothing in history quite like it.

-!!! info "Bitcoin is unlike *anything* that has *ever* existed."

 This means that any attempt at explaining Bitcoin will rely either on sloppy metaphors, or novel technical terms.